gabrielinbuon/CouchDBLibrary-PHP/README.md

 You can store your template in different file inside tpl folder and call when necessary, but for now we will not go deep into that.
 Anyway, let's look the code below :

-First: we create array that holds the data of our document structure
+- we create array that holds the data of our document structure
 ```sh
 $create_tpl = array(
 		'_id' => 'uid',